-$\frac{\text{MINORITY REPRESENTATION ON COMMITTEES AND COUNCILS SELECTED}}{\text{BY THE RECIPIENT}}$
+MINORITY REPRESENTATION ON COMMITTEES AND COUNCILS SELECTED BY THE RECIPIENT

 WCCTA has previously engaged in an active Community Advisory Committee comprised of riders, Agency staff and Operations staff.
-However, due to recent lack of rider participation, this committee is currently inactive.
+However, due to lack of rider participation and COVID-19 in-person limitations, this committee is currently inactive.
 WCCTA continues to make available the opportunity to participate in this Committee.
 During active participation, the Agency does not on the grounds of race, color, or national origin, deny a person the opportunity to participate as a member of the committee.
 During active participation, WCCTA tracks member participation as indicated below: